-MDC each year recruits a talent, passionate recent college graduate to work for one full year as a staff member at MDC.
+MDC recruits a talent, passionate recent college graduate each year to work one full year as a staff member at MDC.

-The ideal Autry Fellow is deeply committed to advancing social equity and opportunity and is eager to support the mission of MDC—to help organizations and communities in the South close the gaps that separate people from opportunity.
+The ideal Autry Fellow is deeply committed to advancing social equity and access and is eager to support the mission of MDC—helping organizations and communities in the South close the gaps that separate people from opportunity.

-MDC believes that each Autry Fellow has something unique and fresh to bring to MDC’s work, and, in turn, the Fellowship is provides Fellows with an experience that will enhance their understanding of social change and help place them on their own aspired path to promoting equity.
+MDC believes that each Autry Fellow has something unique and fresh to bring to MDC’s work.
+In turn, MDC provides Autry Fellows with an experience that will enhance their understanding of social change and help further them on their individual path to promoting equity.

 The Autry Fellowship celebrates the life and perpetuates the work of the late George B. Autry, founding president of MDC.
 He led MDC for 32 years with a passion for improving opportunities for people and places struggling to keep pace with economic and social change.